Back to Blog

 • System-level blocking via Apple's Screen Time API

-• Blocking is the permanent state; access is the exception
+• Blocking is the permanent state

 Clearspace: